IWantMyLemons/flare-discord-bot/README.md

 # Flare Discord Bot :3
 ## What's this?
 A discord bot written in rust using serenity.
-This bot exists as a way to learn rust and _do things_ with it.
+This bot exists as a way for me to learn rust and _do things_ with it.

 ## Dependencies
 - Opus - if on Linux, do `apt install libopus-dev` on Ubuntu / `pacman -S opus` on Arch